 The Drug-Free Schools and Communities Act of 1989 requires the College to report its drug and alcohol crimes and prevention programs.
 The college must develop and implement a program to prevent unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
 The program must include Annual Notification of the following: standards of conduct; a description of sanctions for violating federal state, local law, and campus policy, a description of health risks associated with alcohol and drug use, a description of treatment options; and a biennial review of the program's effectiveness and the consistency of the enforcement of sanctions.
-Throughout the year, college sponsored events are held to raise drug and alcohol abuse prevention Awareness Week is held each spring.
+Throughout the year, college sponsored events are held to raise drug and alcohol abuse prevention awareness.
+An annual drug and alcohol abuse prevention Awareness Week is held each spring.